davidsneighbour/kollitsch.dev/content/blog/2022/mark-word-break-opportunities-in-html/index.md

 <a href="/blog/2022/100-days-to-offload/">
 	#100DaysToOffload
 </a>
-project...
-100 posts within a year.
+project… 100 posts within a year.
 ```

 The after: